 The most popular agile methods

-As we have seen, traditional project management methods lack the flexibility to react to changes.
-They also cause the famous tunnel effect which occurs when a team or individual loses sight of the end goal of a project because they focus too much on immediate tasks.
+As we have seen, traditional project management methods lack the flexibility to respond to change.
+They also lead to the notorious tunnel effect which occurs when a team or an individual loses sight of the final objective of a project because they are too focused on the immediate tasks.

 Some examples :